ramlahIbrahim/GitHub_chronicles-SCA-Team2/README.md

 - Reflections, lessons, and beginner-friendly tips

 - ## 🌟 Why this exists
-To practice using GitHub, Markdown, and teamwork.
+To practice using GitHub, learn collaboration, version control and Open source contribution.

 ## 🛠 How to Run
 Just open the site: [https://ramlahibrahim.github.io/git_chronicles-SCA-Team2/]